 In a circular dated September 7, 2021, the Securities and Exchange Board of India (SEBI) has provided the stock exchanges (NSE and BSE) the flexibility to offer T+1 or T+2 settlement cycles for the delivery of stocks.
-This is expected to be enforced from February 25, 2022 onwards starting with bottom 100 stocks by market cap.
+This is expected to be enforced from February 25, 2022, onwards starting with the bottom 100 stocks by market cap.

 This will not impact intraday traders.

 Currently, a T+2 settlement cycle is followed.
 All stocks will now be moving to a T+1 cycle in phases.
 This shifting takes place each month.

 As part of this process, a stock that is bought one day before the transition takes place will be blocked from selling the next day.

 For example, as per SEBI, the next set of stocks are moving to a T+1 settlement cycle on May 27.
 If you buy that stock on May 26th, 2022 (Thursday).
 You won’t be allowed to sell the stock the next day (Friday).
 It will be unblocked to be sold on 30th May (the next working day - Monday), post which you can sell the stock.

 Read on to find out more about what is t+1 settlement and how will this impact you.

 Trading in the stock market is a function of buying and selling equities and derivative instruments.
 A transaction is said to be successful when each buys/sells order is executed and matched with a sell/buy order.
 It is finally settled when the stocks are credited to your Demat account after you buy that stock.
 In the case of a sell transaction, the transaction is settled once the stock is debited from your Demat account.